pulumi/docs/content/docs/reference/pkg/gcp/dns/policy.md

         <span class="property-indicator"></span>
         <span class="property-type"><a href="#policyalternativenameserverconfig">Policy<wbr>Alternative<wbr>Name<wbr>Server<wbr>Config<wbr>Args</a></span>
     </dt>
     <dd>{{% md %}}Sets an alternative name server for the associated networks.
-When specified, all DNS queries are forwarded to a name
-server that you choose.
+When specified, all DNS queries are forwarded to a name server that you choose.
 Names such as .internal are not available when an alternative name server is specified.
+Structure is documented below.
 {{% /md %}}</dd>

     <dt class="property-optional"